pacs-course/pacs-examples/Examples/CONTENT.md

     - `STL/FileSystem` The new facility to traverse and examine file systems.
     - `STL/Map` The powerful C++ associative container.
     - `STL/Optional` The new `std::optional` utility to represent *missing data*.
+    - `STL/RangesAndViews` An example of the use of ranges and views, introduced in c++20.
+It also contains example of the use of the new *contrained algorithms*, more convenient to use and powerful than the usual ones.
     - `STL/Reduce` The new utilities `reduce` and `transform_reduce` that perform reduction and transformation operations on ranges, possibly in parallel
     - `STL/Set` The use of set with different comparison operators.
     - `STL/SetEdge` Again the use of a comparison operator to distinguish between directed or undirected graphs.